mozilla/webdev-bootcamp/README.rst

 ---------

 Feel free to fork this repo or adapt its work for your own bootcamp.
-All work is licensed under a `Creative Commons Attribution`_.
+All work is licensed under a `Creative Commons Attribution`_ license.

 .. _`Creative Commons Attribution`: https://creativecommons.org/licenses/by/4.0/